VA New England Healthcare System

 Veterans Engineering Resource Center (VERC)

 New England VERC applies engineering and improvement methods to important healthcare problems so that the Department of Veterans Affairs (VA) can efficiently, effectively, and reliably provide exceptional care to Veterans.
-As one of four Veterans Engineering Resource Centers (VERCs) nationally, we also train VHA staff and the next generation of professionals in improvement methods as they apply to healthcare.
+As one of three Veterans Engineering Resource Centers (VERCs) nationally, we also train VHA staff and the next generation of professionals in improvement methods as they apply to healthcare.
 New England VERC is a multidisciplinary program collaborating with academics, researchers, clinicians, and operations staff to improve the way work is done on local, regional, and national levels.

 Some examples of our recent and ongoing improvements include: